pantsbuild/example-python/README.md

 ## Build an AWS Lambda

+(This example only works on Linux because it has an sdist.
+See https://pants.readme.io/docs/awslambda-python.)

 ```
-./pants awslambda helloworld:helloworld-awslambda  # Has sdist requirements, so must be built on Linux.
+./pants awslambda helloworld:helloworld-awslambda
 ```

 ## Count lines of code